Tokyo Game Show to highlight rise of social games

 "Nintendo has done some pretty awful things - no software, poor pricing, poor PR, no sign of a sustainable turnaround, software support dropping like flies," said JP Morgan analyst Hiroshi Kamide of the failed 3DS launch.

-The change of fortunes is no less marked in share prices, where Nintendo, which long dominated the industry by appealing to everyone from pre-schoolers to pensioners with its Wii and DS hardware, has slumped 41 percent since April 1, hit by the flop of its new handheld gadget, the 3DS.
+The change of fortunes is no less marked in share prices, where Nintendo, which long dominated the industry by appealing to everyone from pre-schoolers to pensioners with its Wii and DS hardware, has slumped 42 percent since April 1, hit by the shocking failure of its new handheld gadget, the 3DS.

-Shares in Gree have soared 83 percent, DeNA is up 28 percent and Konami has jumped 84 percent.
+Shares in Gree have soared 84, DeNA is up 29 and Konami has jumped 86 percent.

 Looking to boost video game sales ahead of the holiday season, Sony Corp cut the price of its basic PlayStation 3 gaming console by nearly a fifth in the United States.